opendocsg/opendoc-supreme-court-practice-directions/PART-02-General-Matters.md

 (1A) All correspondence to the Court relating to or in connection with any pending cause or matter shall be copied to all other parties to the cause or matter or to their solicitors unless there are good reasons for not so doing.
 Solicitors are further reminded that the Court should not be copied on correspondence between parties or their solicitors.
 The Registry has the discretion to reject or refuse to act on any inappropriate or *ex parte* correspondence.

-(2) Apart from Requests coming within sub-paragraph (1), all correspondence relating to or in connection with any cause or matter before the Court of Appeal or a Judge shall be addressed to the Registrar.
+(2) Apart from Requests coming within sub-paragraph (1), all correspondence relating to or in connection with any cause or matter before the Court of Appeal, the Appellate Division, the General Division or a Judge shall be addressed to the Registrar.

 (3) In addition, all letters should be captioned with the number of the cause to which they relate and the names of the parties.
 For example: